Watch a film on Cat Deeley's Visit to Building Young Futures

 Why is Unicef working on this issue?

-UNICEF recognises that adolescence is a pivotal time in the life of a child – the gateway to adulthood.
-Building Young Futures is a pioneering project to help ensure children and young people can mature into financially secure adults.
+Unicef is the world’s leading organisation working for children and their rights.
+Unicef recognises that adolescence is a pivotal time in the life of a child – the gateway to adulthood.
+It is a critical window of opportunity to influence a child’s development and progress.
+Building Young Futures addresses this, investing extensive knowledge and support to help ensure young people can mature into financially secure adults.

 Cat Deeley Visits Building Young Futures in India

 In September 2013 Unicef UK Ambassador and global TV personality, Cat Deeley travelled to India to witness how young women’s futures are being transformed by the Barclays and Unicef Building Young Futures programme, locally known as Deepshikha.
 The programme, teaches young women that they are equal to men,whilst providing them with the skills they need to overcome the daily challenges and become strong, financially independent women.

 Cat Deeley explained how the progamme is aiming to build a more equitable future for young women in India: "To create change, you must take on the future, and that is exactly what Unicef and Barclays are doing.
 The disparity between girls and boys in India is unbelievable.
 But with Unicef and Barclays sharing their expertise, the impact Building Young Futures is making is clear to see.
 The business element is great, it gives them [these women] financial freedom, money buys you freedom and a future.
 With this hope and support, these women will achieve great things.
 My message to Barclays and Unicef is that we couldn't do it without you.
 It's as simple as that.
 By using all your knowledge, your time, and your intelligence we are really making a difference.”